A Group of People Sitting on Chairs

 Truth-Telling and Narrative Change Through Education

 Historically, narratives about the Black experience have often been skewed, biased, or outright devoid of the full truth.
-For generations, these stories were told through a narrow lens that prioritized the perspectives of those in power, sanitizing the harsh realities of enslavement, systemic racism, and the lived experiences of Black people.
+For generations, these stories were told through a narrow lens that prioritized the perspectives of those in power, sanitizing the harsh realities of enslavement, generations of systemic racism, while diminishing the lived experiences and tremendous contributions of Black people globally.

 Today, we stand at a critical moment, one where the descendants are finally stepping forward to claim our voices and tell our stories—not as footnotes to a larger narrative, but as central figures who bear the scars, strength, and resilience of our ancestors.
 With the looming attempt of total erasure—we stand firm in our mission.
 The contributions of our ancestors will not be forgotten, our sacrifices will not be minimized, and our truths will not be erased.